-Ground intrusive activities are defined by NYSDOH Appendix 1A Generic Community Air Monitoring Plan and attached as Appendix C. Ground intrusive activities include soil/waste excavation and handling, test pitting or trenching, and the installation of soil borings or monitoring wells.
+Ground intrusive activities are defined by NYSDOH Generic Community Air Monitoring Plan (Attachment 1).
+Ground intrusive activities include soil/waste excavation and handling, test pitting or trenching, and the installation of soil borings or monitoring wells.
 Non-intrusive activities include the collection of soil and sediment samples or the collection of groundwater samples from existing wells.
 Continuous monitoring is required for ground intrusive activities and periodic monitoring is required for non-intrusive activities.
 Periodic monitoring consists of taking a reading upon arrival at a sample location, monitoring while opening a well cap or overturning soil, monitoring while bailing a well, and taking a reading before leaving a sampling location.
 This may be upgraded to continuous if the sampling location is in close proximity to individuals not involved in the Site activity (i.e., on a curb of a busy street).
 The action levels below will be used during periodic monitoring.
 This will provide a real-time method for determination of substantial vapor and/or particulate releases to the surrounding community because of Site investigation work.
+During intrusive RI/IRM activities, the NYSDOH Community Air Monitoring Plan and NYSDEC Technical and Administrative Guidance Memorandum (TAGM) #4031- Fugitive Dust Suppression and Particulate Monitoring Program will be followed.
+These documents are included in Attachment #1.